 - Azaleas usually have smaller, funnel-shaped flowers, while rhododendrons’ larger flowers are more bell-shaped.

-There are a number of other subtle, more scientific differences that botanists may mention, but the list above should help you get started telling one from the other.
+There are a number of other subtle, more scientific differences that botanists may mention.
+Although the list above should help you get started telling one from the other.

-Note: For the purposes of this guide, we're focusing on evergreen azaleas because they are one of the most common azaleas in garden design.
+Note: For the purposes of this guide, we're focusing on evergreen azaleas.
+They are one of the most common azaleas in garden design.

 2. How to use azaleas in garden design

 Azaleas are really a utility player in the garden.
-They provide both striking beauty when they are in bloom as well as a very reliable evergreen backdrop to help other plants shine throughout the year.
-Because of the many varieties available to choose from, you can probably find an azalea that meets almost any of your ornamental shrub design needs.
+They provide both striking beauty when they are in bloom as well as a very reliable evergreen backdrop.
+This is to help other plants shine throughout the year.
+You can probably find an azalea that meets almost any of your ornamental shrub design needs.
+This is because of the many varieties available to choose from.

 5 Ways to use azaleas in your garden